 1041 N. Old World 3rd St., (414) 271-3377

 Mader's serves German dishes and continental specialties.
 Their Sunday brunch, from 11 a.m. to 2 p.m., is $23.95 for adults and $11.95 for children and offers an open buffet with authentic German dishes like sauerbraten and 'wursts intermingled with more traditional breakfast items, soups, pastas, cheese, fruits and desserts.

 411 E. Mason St., (414) 272-1937

 Inside Hotel Metro on the corner of Milwaukee and Mason downtown, Metro Bar and Cafe offers wonderful breakfast and brunches.
 Served on Saturday and Sunday from 10:30 a.m. to 2 p.m., the brunch offers an array of dishes priced between $7 and $15, including traditional breakfast foods, sandwiches and salads.
 The oatmeal, brulee style, is amazing.

 Milwaukee River Cruise Line

-The family-friendly Sunday Brunch Cruise (12-2 p.m.) on the Edelweiss Boats features a two-hour, gourmet three-course brunch including orange juice, champagne, coffee, a fresh fruit plate, assorted muffins and pastries, vegetable frittata, bacon, sausage, fresh oven-roasted potatoes and a seasonal fruit cobbler.
-Prices with required advanced reservations are $42 for adults and $21 for children.
+The family-friendly Champagne Brunch Cruise, held on Sundays from 12 to 2 p.m. on the Edelweiss Boats, features a two-hour, three-course gourmet brunch including orange juice, champagne, coffee, a fresh fruit plate, fresh bagels and lox, baguette French toast, vegetable and egg strata, bacon, sausage, oven roasted potatoes and a seasonal dessert selection.
+Prices with required advanced reservations are $44 for adults and $22 for children.